 What is Content Marketing?

 Content marketing is a strategy that focuses on creating content and distributing it in a way that reaches a specific audience.
 The goal, ultimately, is to get people to convert into customers by making a purchase.
-But to get there, you often need to build trust over time by offering various types of content, like blog articles, video, email, social media posts, webinars, ebooks, or podcast episodes.
+But to get there, you often need to build trust over time by offering various types of content, like blog articles, video, email campaigns, social media posts, webinars, ebooks, or podcast episodes.

 Content marketing is a long-term strategy.
 Once you gain your target audience’s allegiance, you’ll gain loyal customers and advocates for your brand.